haris-im/cors-destroyer/README.md

 In this example you may notice 2 things, 1st.
 Items outside body are set and never change, 2nd.
 Items inside the first body are the request you're wanting to make.

-1. You must do a POST request to Endpoint + /req which is the request endpoint
+1. You must do a POST request to Endpoint + /req (this means including the whole target endpoint i.e https://someapi.com/param1/param2 not just https://someapi.com/) which is the request endpoint
 2. Your initial headers which are the primary server's headers must include "Content-Type: text/plain" this is a requirement, if you do not have this it will not work.
 3. The JSON string body, you must add the whole body as a json string which should include the following:
 - method: String, The method type you wish to send to the desired target